background

 1. Balance Sheet Assumptions

-In our hypothetical scenario, the company has net sales of $250m, which is anticipated to increase by $50m each year.
+Suppose a company generated $250 million in net sales, which is anticipated to increase by $50m each year.

-Moreover, the company has three types of current assets (cash & cash equivalents, accounts receivable, and inventory) with the following balances as of Year 0.
+Moreover, the company has three types of current assets—cash and cash equivalents, accounts receivable, and inventory—with the following carrying values recorded on the balance sheet.

 1. Cash and Cash Equivalents = $15m